SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 #compilefromnote

 ## Radioactivity
-Radiaction is the emittion wave ---
+Radiaction is the emition of waves — lights, heat, etc. etc. We call something "radioactive" if it emits ionizing radiation: that it has enough energy to liberate an electron from an atom.